 #12: Dry It Out

 Pat the whole area with a clean towel to absorb the water.
-Pat dry about five minutes.
+Pat dry for about 5 minutes.
 After that, get a fan which you will place directly onto the stain.
 Turn it on so it dries the carpet completely.
 Approximately 10 minutes will be enough.

-How Long Do Nail Polish Actually Takes to Dry Properly?
+- How Long Do Nail Polish Actually Take to Dry Properly?

 So now you know how to get nail polish out of the carpet.
 The removal process may take some time, but in the end, if everything is done right, you will be satisfied.
 Just make sure you go by the rules and that way you won’t make any mistakes.